 COVID-19, the Infodemic, & Fake News

-This golden age of innovation, with a flourishing of new technologies, and online platforms have created extraordinary opportunities for children and young people to enrich their knowledge and information, their social networks, their solidarity and civic activism like never before – all with a click and within arm’s reach.
-But at the same click of a button, those same technologies and social media are used, abused and misused to promote fake messages, manipulate, and harm leading to hate speech, racism, and hostility with often dangerous consequences to democracies, mental health and self-image of children and young people.
+This golden age of innovation, with a flourishing of new technologies and online platforms, has created extraordinary opportunities for children and young people to enrich their knowledge and information, their social networks, and their solidarity and civic activism like never before.
+But those same technologies are used, abused and misused to promote fake messages and harm - leading to hate speech, racism, and hostility with often dangerous consequences to democracies, mental health and children and young people.

 The infodemic that has spread at the same rate as the COVID pandemic has brought this into sharp relief.
 Why now, why has this exploded in 2020 with data being exploited at an unprecedented level?